Mayank19j/resolution-refutation-prolog/README.md

 # Resolution-refutation-prolog
-resolution refutation is method of finding whether the given logic (propositional logic here) is consistent or inconsistent, whether it is valid (tautology) or not.\
+resolution refutation is method of finding whether the given antecedent implies the consequent or not, it could also be used to check validity of the expressions.\
 Resolution refutation method is just refutation complete.

 ## Pre-Requirement